KSSidhu/CMPT276/README.md

 > ### Features completed
 - Created our implemententation of Breakout
 - Created our implementation of PONG
+- Created our implementation of Eater (A snake-type game)
 - Loads files and fixed loading bug
 - Register Display and automatic updating
 - Emulator can run all ROMS